rdelpoux/INSA_TP_CommandeTempsReel_MCC/Experimentations/01_Hardware_setup/README.md

 Open the Simulink model and push the build button on the top right, below the Simulink windows menu bar.

 [![Simulink Model][fig:Model_Hardware_Test_withSampleTime]][fig:Model_Hardware_Test_withSampleTime]
 *fig: Model [MCLV2_dsPIC33EP256MC506_externalOpAmp_HardwareTest.mdl] set-up the dsPIC 33EP256MC506 peripherals with internal op-amps for the MCLV-v2 board.
 Two PWM signals updated **at 20kHz** drives a DC motor through a H mosfet structure.
 One QEI peripheral sampled **at 500Hz** provides shaft position and speed from an optical encoder.
 Two ADC channels provides respectively the board potentiometer position and the current measurement from a shunt resistor.
-These four measurements are under-sampled **at 100Hz** and sent through the 115200 UART connexion to the computer and decoded with the picgui graphical interface.*
+These four measurements are under-sampled **at 100Hz** and sent through the 115200 UART connection to the computer and decoded with the picgui graphical interface.*

 ### Hardware requirements: